DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.9.1 Candidate screening and hiring
   - The following strategies can reduce your risk:
     - **Candidate screening and hiring**: To properly plan for security, you shold have standards in place for job descriptions, job classification, work tasks, job responsibilities, prevention of collusion, candidate screening, background checks, security clearances, employment agreements, and nondisclosure agreements
+      - ⭐Nondisclosure agreements (NDAs) typically require either mutual or one-way confidentiality in a business relationship. ⭐Noncompete agreements (NCAs) limit the future employment possibilities of employees by restricting an employee’s ability to work with or start a competing business for a certain period after leaving the organization.
       - screening employment candidates thoroughly is a key part of the hiring process
       - be sure to conduct a full background check that includes a criminal records check, job history verification, education verification, certification validation and confirmation of other accolades when possible
       - all references should be contacted